 In its 2008 Review of Australia's Consumer Policy Framework, the Commission identified material gaps in consumer input in policy processes.
-The Commission considers that recommendation 11.3 from the 2008 report - which in part directs the Commonwealth Government to provide additional public funding to support consumer advocacy - should be revisited.
+As such gaps remain and can hamper sound policy decision making, there are grounds to revisit recommendation 11.3 from the 2008 report - that the commonwealth government should provide additional public funding to support consumer research and advocacy.